liumency/CropLand-CD/README.md

 ## Cropland-CD

-The pytorch implementation for **MSCANet** in paper "A CNN-transformer network with multi-scale context aggregation for fine-grained cropland change detection" on [IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing](https://www.grss-ieee.org/publications/journal-of-selected-topics-in-applied-earth-observations-and-remote-sensing/).
+The pytorch implementation for **MSCANet** in paper "[A CNN-transformer Network with Multi-scale Context Aggregation for Fine-grained Cropland Change Detection](https://ieeexplore.ieee.org/document/9780164)" on [IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing](https://www.grss-ieee.org/publications/journal-of-selected-topics-in-applied-earth-observations-and-remote-sensing/).

 ## Requirements
 - Python 3.6